 Santa Fe Tow Service was recently contacted by the owner of a dump truck who needed dump truck recovery in West Olathe, Kansas.
 The dump truck recovery customer was backing into a spot to drop his load when he got too close to the retaining wall.
-Unfortunately, the blocks decided to give out and he needed a dump truck recovery crew.
+Unfortunately, the blocks decided to give out and he needed a dump truck and heavy duty recovery crew.

 The Santa Fe team sent out a dump truck recovery crew of 3 along with a Century 1075 and Century 1150 RXP.
 The exact location of the dump truck recovery was 135th and S Walnut View Drive and it was located in the backyard of a multi-million dollar mansion construction site.
 The dump truck recovery crew had to use an access road through the property to arrive at the scene.

 Upon arriving, they assessed the dump truck recovery situation.
 The blocks giving out had created a strange position for both trucks to be put into place for the upright.
 However, with the collapsed boulders underneath the box, the dump truck recovery crew had plenty of room to place their recovery straps.